jlevy/og-equity-compensation/README.md

 ### Stock awards vs ISOs vs NSOs

-🚧 Add transitionary material explaining what this section will contain;
+🚧 Structure: Add transitionary material explaining what this section will contain;
 “vs” doesn’t tell us what kinds of differences will be laid out (even though this section is under the Taxes on Stock and Options heading, it also contains sections that are just definitions of technical content (preceding) and procedural walk-throughs (next)).

-- 🚧 Possible transitionary material could include why we have chosen to group stock awards with ISOs and NSOs, leaving RSUs on their own.
+🚧 Structure: Possible transitionary material could include why we have chosen to group stock awards with ISOs and NSOs, leaving RSUs on their own.

-- 🚧 What is the relationship between restricted stock awards (or stock awards), ISOs, and NSOs that makes them fundamentally different as a group from RSUs?
+🚧 Structure: What is the relationship between restricted stock awards (or stock awards), ISOs, and NSOs that makes them fundamentally different as a group from RSUs?
 Are stock awards and stock options more similar to each other than they are different from stock units?
 If so, fine, and clarify.
 If not, restructuring is needed.

-  - 🚧 (Although we refer to “restricted stock awards” in this section and once in 83b, so clarify that choice as well.
+🚧 Although we refer to “restricted stock awards” in this section and once in 83b, so clarify that choice as well.
 We refer to “restricted stock” many times but its defining occurrence does not include a secondary referent of “restricted stock award.”
 Considering the immense opportunity for pitfalls and misunderstandings (e.g.
 “restricted stock units” are not “restricted stock” but “restricted stock” is "restricted stock awards")).

 - Startups generally decide to give ISOs or NSOs depending on the legal advice they get.
   It’s rarely up to you which you get, so you need to know about both.